makedeb/makedeb-docs/dur/using-the-dur.md

 To use the DUR, you must first have [makedeb](/makedeb/intro.md) installed on your system.

-The DUR is also designed first and foremost for Debian systems, and there is thus no gurantee on usability for Arch-based distributions.
+The DUR is also designed first and foremost for Debian systems, and there is thus no guarantee on usability for Arch-based distributions.

 To begin using the DUR, head over to the [DUR homepage](https://dur.hunterwittenborn.com), and create an account.